mayra-alvarez/mayra-alvarez/README.md

-Hi, my name is Mayra
+Hola, Mi nombre es Mayra
+Tratando de sobrevivir

 <!---
 mayra-alvarez/mayra-alvarez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.